rust-lang/rust-project-goals/src/2024h2/cargo-script.md

 ### The next few steps

+The support is already implemented on nightly.
+The goal is to stabilize support.
 With [RFC 3502][] and [RFC 3503][] approved, the next steps are being tracked in [#12207](https://github.com/rust-lang/cargo/issues/12207).

 [RFC 3502]: https://github.com/rust-lang/rfcs/pull/3502